This three-webinar event looks at how organisations are utilising storytelling and visualisation in market research & insights.

 Chair: Ray Poynter

-- Lucy Davison & Lauren Raby, Keen as Mustard, TLDR – Improving the communication of insights to stakeholders
+- Lucy Davison, Keen as Mustard, & Lauren Raby, Coca-Cola, TLDR – Improving the communication of insights to stakeholders

 - Holly Carter, Confirmit, The Art and Science of Storytelling in Market Research